api3dao/old-api3-docs/docs/data-feeds/developers/README.md

 - [readerCanReadDataFeed()](./reader-can-read-datafeed.md) - Whether a reader
   can read a data feed.
 - [dataFeedIdToReaderToWhitelistStatus()](./data-feed-id-to-reader-to-whitelist-status.md) -
-  Details about the whitelist status of a reader address.
+  Details about the subscription status of a reader address.

 ## Resources